Helping councils monitor affordable housing in their local communities

 Southwark Council are committed to delivering significant numbers of affordable homes.
 To do that, they had to find a way of monitoring how many affordable homes they have and tracking them from agreement to occupation throughout their lifespan

-Tracking affordable housing has never been done before and is crucial to helping local authorities deliver on a basic human need.
-The Office Of National Statistics is currently 95% sure there are somewhere between 42,500 and 55,500 homes rented from a local authority or housing association in Southwark.
+At the time of the project, the Office Of National Statistics was 95% sure there were somewhere between 42,500 and 55,500 homes rented from a local authority or housing association in Southwark.
 That’s a margin of 13,000 homes.
 The same issue is faced by councils across the UK.

 We worked with the Council to build a new service which means affordable housing supply can be effectively monitored for the first time.
-The service doesn’t need to integrate with other systems, which means it’s easy to use by other councils.
-There is huge potential to share and scale the service.
+The service doesn’t need to integrate with other systems, making it easy for other councils to use.
+So there is huge potential to share and scale the service.

 What we did

-In S106 agreements the council and the developer agree a number of affordable housing units.
+In S106 agreements councils and developers agree a number of affordable housing units.
 The developer (hopefully) builds them and then the new affordable housing units are included in official statistics.
 But at no point in the process do councils know specific addresses.
 We can’t know if an affordable housing unit is being used by the people that need it if we don’t know where it is.

-Now when an agreement is made between the Council and a developer for an affordable home, a planning officer enters the details on the new service, taking just a few minutes.
-For the first time, this creates an individual record for each property, as a single identifiable affordable home, which can be tracked.
-When the building is completed the developer will log on and say it’s completed, and when they apply for addresses, they and the local authority will add them.
+The new service means that when an agreement is made between a council and developer for an affordable home, a planning officer will enter the details, taking just a few minutes.
+This creates an individual record for each property, as a single identifiable affordable home which can be tracked.
+When the building is finished the developer will log on and say it’s completed, and when they apply for addresses, they and the local authority will add them.

 Because the service doesn’t need to be integrated with other data or technology systems, it avoids compatibility issues and legacy technology problems.
-This means it can be easily adopted by other local authorities.
-Testing has been carried out weekly with planning and policy teams, enabling them to co-design the system.
-It will transform how staff and others associated with the housing system work.
+This means it can be easily adopted by any local authority.
+Throughout development, testing was carried out weekly with planning and policy teams enabling them to co-design the system.
+It has the potential to transform how council staff and others associated with the housing system work.

 The wider impact